[This was previously published in September 2017 and has been updated and revised for 2023.]

 They might knock out a monthly blog post or two, and maybe an updated web page now and again, but consistent and frequent content is usually more than most owners have time for.
 The result is that a significantly crucial component of their overall SEO strategy is lacking.

 It has been shown that quality, relevant content does benefit businesses significantly with their search results.
-But the question becomes, "Should their content be produced in-house or outsourced?"

 A great starting strategy is to focus on producing two, or maybe three, types of content on a regular basis.
 This should include a business blog supplemented with videos, local news and events updates, regularly updated customer reviews, or even periodic guides or other types of downloadable materials.